Drexel 4257

 Belonging to the New York Public Library, it forms part of the Music Division's Drexel Collection, located at the New York Public Library for the Performing Arts.
 Following traditional library practice, its name is derived from its call number.

+The compilation of the text may have started as early as the turn of the 17th century, but the manuscript had been completed in 1659 or 1660.
+Some of the songs in the manuscript contain references to the then-new king Charles II of England, who assumed the throne in 1660.
+The watermark of the manuscript is a fleur-de-lis.
+The same watermark was used in at least two other English books of the 1650s, suggesting a common origin.

+John Gamble is thought to have acquired an unfinished version of the manuscript in 1642 or 1643, when the musicians of the Royal Chapel were dispersed as a result of the English Civil War.
+He apparently made his own handwritten additions over the following years, and likely kept the manuscript in his book collection until his death in 1687.
+The manuscript was forgotten until 1846, when it resurfaced as part of the collection of the musicologist Edward Francis Rimbault.

 Historical context

 Before researchers took active interest in it, the field of 17th-century British song had not been investigated.
 Music historian Charles Burney had a negative opinion towards British vocal music in this period.
 That attitude was carried through the beginning of the 20th century, where in the first edition of the Oxford History of Music, Hubert Parry stated that English composers' sense of musical line was deficient.

 Vincent Duckles thought one reason for the negative attitude might have been the lack of published sources: Between 1627 (the publication date of John Hilton's Ayres or Fa-las) and 1651 (John Playford's Musical Banquet), there appeared only a single publication of British vocal music: Walter Porter's Madrigales and Ayres of 1632.